 You have just started using Pandle and are entering historic transactions

-If you have just started using Pandle and are entering historic transactions which are dated before the start of the VAT return you are running, old transactions will likely be included.
+If you have just started using Pandle then you might be entering historic transactions which are dated before the start of the VAT return you are running.
+These transactions might be included in your VAT return.

-Choosing the date you switch to Pandle is vital.
-We recommend working through our opening balances wizard, which will guide you through the best way of entering your opening balances in Pandle, based on your circumstances.
+Choosing the date you switch to Pandle can be helpful, so we recommend working through our opening balances assistant.
+This will guide you through the best way of entering your opening balances in Pandle, based on your circumstances.

 Once the start date has been decided, all VAT returns which you have run and submitted through an alternative system should also be run and locked in Pandle, but not submitted to HMRC.

 It is very important that the figures on the VAT returns being run in Pandle match the VAT returns which have actually been submitted.
-If they do not match, this indicates a problem with your records which would need to be looked into.
+If they do not match, this might indicate a problem with your previous records, which will need reviewing.

-You have completed a VAT return which excluded some transactions
+You completed a VAT return which excluded some transactions

-You may have completed a VAT return, but then later entered vatable transactions dated within the previous VAT return period.
+You may have completed a VAT return, but then later entered vatable transactions which are dated within the previous VAT return period.